13.3 PSM Completion and Result Release

 Key Takeaways

-- Each PSM takes about 10 to 20 hours and can be started after registration.
+- Each PSM is free with registration, takes about 10 to 20 hours, and can be started after you register.

-- CFA Level I results are typically released within 5 to 9 weeks after the exam window closes.
+- CFA Level I results are typically released within 5 to 9 weeks after the exam window closes, by email and portal.

 PSM and results timeline

-The CFA Program Practical Skills Module changes the post-exam checklist.
+The Practical Skills Module (PSM) changes the post-exam checklist.
 At each level, candidates must complete at least one PSM to receive exam results.
-The module can be started after registration and typically takes 10 to 20 hours.
+It can be started any time after you register and typically takes 10 to 20 hours; it is included free with registration, so cost is never the obstacle — time and timing are.

 | Requirement | Current official fact | Candidate control |